 Stephen A. Rosenbaum

-As a State Department grantee, Rosenbaum has lectured jurists, journalists and activists in francophone Africa.
+As a State Department grantee, Rosenbaum has lectured legal professionals, journalists and activists in francophone Africa.
 He received a Harvard Law Wasserstein Public Interest Fellowship and Eleanor Swift Award for Public Service.
 Rosenbaum was a Visiting Scholar at University of Auckland Faculty of Education and Legal Education Advisor to the ABA Rule of Law Initiative in Egypt and Qatar.

 Judge Jeffrey S. White